 The A/B test for Electronic Arts revealed important information about the game’s audience.
 Many people who play a popular game like SimCity don’t play any other games.
 They like this particular franchise.
 Consequently, the 20-percent-off offer didn’t resonate with them.

 If you make assumptions about your target audience, you’ll eventually get it wrong.
 Human behavior is difficult to understand even without hard data, so you need A/B testing to generate data on which you can rely.
+If you were surprised by the result of this A/B test, you might want to check out others that we highlighted in a recent marketing conference recap.

 Example 3: Humana

-According to Design For Founders, Humana wanted to increase it’s click-through rate on the above-described banner.
+According to Design For Founders, Humana wanted to increase its click-through rate on the above-described banner.
 It looked good as-is, but the company suspected it could improve CTR by making simple changes.

 They were right.